Oregon Laws and Incentives

 Establishment of Recognition Programs for Electric Vehicle (EV) Adoption

-The Oregon Department of Energy (ODOE) must design and establish Governor’s Awards for automobile dealerships to encourage sales of EVs.
-ODOE must also design and establish Governor’s Awards for businesses and organizations that support EV adoption through installing charging infrastructure and using EVs in their fleets.
+The Oregon Department of Energy (ODOE) must provide Governor’s Awards for automobile dealerships to encourage sales of EVs.
+ODOE must also provide Governor’s Awards for businesses and organizations that support EV adoption through installing charging infrastructure and using EVs in their fleets.
 More information, including nomination forms, can be found on the Go Electric Oregon website.

 (Reference Executive Order 17-21, 2017)